 Vertigo can be unsettling.
 One moment you're fine, and the next, the room feels like it's spinning.
 While it’s often described as dizziness, vertigo is a more specific sensation—typically a false sense of movement or spinning.
-Vertigo is not a condition but a symptom that can point to a wide range of issues.
+Vertigo is not a diagnosis but a symptom that can point to a wide range of issues.

 Key Takeaways: Vertigo